PrashINRA/NormComapre/README.md

 # Display the combined plot
 print(combined_plot)
 ```
-# This will generate a tree of cluster with different reolutions
+# This will generate a combined boxplot
-I would avoid noisy resolutions like 0.4 and 0.5